 This is true even if you don't need vision correction and are interested in only colored contacts or novelty (special-effect) contact lenses.

 Why?
 The FDA considers contacts to be medical devices because you put them in your eyes; it has created these guidelines for your safety.
-Plus, each contact lens and each person's eyes are a little different, so the doctor needs to perform a specialized fitting for you.
+Plus, each contact lens and each person's eyes are a little different, so the eye doctor needs to perform a specialized fitting for you.
 When contact lenses don't fit correctly, they can cause serious eye problems.

 Can I wear contacts if I have bifocal eyeglasses?